MuhammedBuyukkinaci/General-IT-Notes/MachineLearningSystemDesignInterview/README.md

 15) [BLOOM](https://bigscience.huggingface.co/) is a language model.
 It is freely available.
 It is developed by BigScience project.

 16) Self attention illustration(Softmax not included).
 Softmax is carried out across w's.
 The dot product expresses how related two vectors in the input sequence are.
+Self attention is the only operation that propagates the information between vectors.
+Other operations in transformers are applied to vectors without interactions between networks.

 ![](./reference_images/026.png)